nili209/ProblemSolver/README.md

 3. A*
 4. Best First Search

-We conducted an experiment to determine which algorithm is the most efficient base on number of nodes evaluated and the cheapest path, and found out that A* wins.
+We conducted an experiment to determine which is the most efficient algorithm based on number of nodes evaluated and the cheapest path, and found out that A* the best.
-So, when the client will send a search problem, the program will solve the problem using A* algorithm.
+So, when the client sends a search problem, the program will solve the problem using A* algorithm.
-There is a pdf file presenting the results from the experiment.
+There is a pdf file with the results from the experiment.
 ### How to run the code:
-All code files must be placed in the same folder, then you need to open the terminal in the folder location and write the following command in the terminal to compile the code:
+All code files must be placed in the same folder, then you open the terminal in the folder location and write the following command in the terminal to compile the code:
 _g ++ -std = c ++ 14 * .cpp -Wall -Wextra -Wshadow -Wnon-virtual-dtor -pedantic -o a.out -pthread_